Ircama/construct-gallery/README.md

             device.address, format_label, advertisement_data, device.rssi)
 ```

-*BleakScannerConstruct* does all the logic to perform asynchronous processing of BLE advertisings via the *BleakScanner* method of BLE, including the management of a thread which can be started and stopped through GUI buttons. *add_data()* is a method of *construct-gallery*.
+*BleakScannerConstruct* does all the logic to perform asynchronous processing of BLE advertisings via the *BleakScanner* method of BLE, including the management of a thread which can be started and stopped through GUI buttons. *add_packet_frame()* calls *add_data()* of *construct-gallery*.

 ```python
 bleak_advertising(self, device, advertisement_data)